MPI-Dortmund/pymissense/README.md

 [![DOI](https://zenodo.org/badge/697276360.svg)](https://zenodo.org/badge/latestdoi/697276360)

 # pymissense
-PyMissense create the plot and modified pdb as shown in the [AlphaMissense paper](https://www.science.org/doi/10.1126/science.adg7492) for custom proteins.
+PyMissense creates the plot and modified pdb as shown in the [AlphaMissense paper](https://www.science.org/doi/10.1126/science.adg7492) for custom proteins.

 ## What it does

 AlphaMissense allows you to identify regions in your amino acid chain that are critical for protein function.
-This notebook does two things:
+This skript does two things:

 1. It generates a plot similar to [Figure 3D](https://www.science.org/doi/10.1126/science.adg7492#F3) of the [AlphaMissense paper](https://www.science.org/doi/10.1126/science.adg7492)